Skynd (band)

-Skynd (stylised as SKYND) is an Australian industrial rock band consisting of lead singer, Skynd, and multi-instrumentalist, Father.
-They have pioneered the genre of true crime music with a grim aesthetic and songs largely based on disturbing deaths and murders.
-They have released songs about topics such as the death of Elisa Lam, the manslaughter of Conrad Roy, the mass suicide in Jonestown, the Columbine High School massacre, and murderers such as Gary M. Heidnik, Armin Meiwes, Chris Watts, and Katherine Knight.
+Skynd (stylised as SKYND) is an Australian industrial rock band consisting of a lead singer named Skynd and a multi-instrumentalist named Father.
+Their music applies the grim aesthetic of true crime, with songs largely based on disturbing deaths and murders.
+They have released songs about topics such as the death of Elisa Lam, the manslaughter of Conrad Roy, and the mass suicide in Jonestown.

 History

-Skynd is known for her diverse vocal styles – ranging from high pitch to low pitch and often with an inhuman element.
-Notably, Jonathan Davis of Korn is also a fan of true crime and joined Skynd in her song, "Gary Heidnik".
+Skynd is known for her diverse vocal styles, ranging from high pitch to low pitch and often with an inhuman element.
+Notably, Jonathan Davis of Korn is a fan and joined Skynd in her song "Gary Heidnik".
 Davis appeared in the music video as well.

 Skynd's first headliner performance was at Electrowerkz in 2019 where she dressed in a motley combination of corpse paint and Victorian-styled clothing.
 Fans were greeted with cups of Kool-Aid as a reference to her song about the Jonestown massacre.

 Shortly after, Skynd was shortlisted as a Heavy Music Awards 2020 Finalist.

 Skynd has been interviewed by The Boo Crew on Episode 90 of the Bloody Disgusting podcast, as well as by Ebony Story of Wall of Sound.